Color Test for Hereditary Cancer Screening

 Understand your genetic risk for the most common hereditary cancers, including breast and ovarian cancer.

-Color analyzes 30 genes – including BRCA1 and BRCA2 – to help women and men understand their risk for the most common hereditary cancers, including breast, ovarian, colorectal, pancreatic and other cancers.
+- Color Hereditary Cancer Panel - analyzes 30 genes –– to help women and men understand their risk for the 8 most common hereditary cancers, including breast, ovarian, uterine, prostate, colorectal, pancreatic, stomach and melanoma.

 The Color Experience

-Color analyzes 30 genes known to impact hereditary cancer risk – including BRCA1 and BRCA2.
+Color offers two cancer related test options: 1) Color Hereditary Cancer Panel - analyzes 30 genes known to impact hereditary cancer risk – including BRCA1 and BRCA2; 2) Color BRCA Test – analyzes the BRCA1 and BRCA2 genes.
 Color’s custom software and expert team provide clinical-grade genetic testing at a fraction of the price.

 Complimentary genetic counselling